plexey/graphql-relay-server/README.md

 HMAC_SECRET_KEY=abcd1234
 ```

-You can use the `.env-example` file as a reference point.
+We can use the `.env-example` file included in the project as a reference.

 We can start a new postgres Docker container from within the project by running: